 The Italian food landscape boasts an array of delectable sausage varieties - from the spicy ‘nduja of the south, to the milder, fennel-rich Luganega da Monza of the north, the many forms of the much-loved ingredient paves the way for a plethora of deliciously rich, meaty ragùs.
 In our sausage tagliatelle, we showcase the salsiccia di Norcia (Norcia sausage) - its ancient namesake town located in the province of Perugia.
 Made with the highest quality cuts of pork, the sausage is a prevalent ingredient in cooking across Italy.
 If you can’t quite manage to get your hands on some salsiccia di Norcia, be sure to use another high quality sausage in your dish.

 Our tagliatelle funghi e salsiccia recipe (mushroom tagliatelle with sausage), combines flavours of earthy porcini, rich Norcia sausage meat and dry white wine, for a rustic yet tempting dish.
-Fresh, handmade tagliatelle proves the perfect accompaniment for this rugged sauce; its increased surface area and rough texture are the perfect partner to to sop up every drop of the robust ragù.
+Fresh, handmade tagliatelle proves the perfect accompaniment for this rugged sauce; its increased surface area and rough texture are the perfect partner to sop up every drop of the tasty ragù.
 Finish with a generous helping of Parmigiano Reggiano, fresh parsley and cracked black pepper and you’re onto a sure-fire winner.

 Prep Time: 20 minutes

 Cooking Time: 15 minutes